Should You Deadlift for Bodybuilding?

 Deadlift Variations

 There are also different variations of the deadlift.
-The two most common variations are the regular deadlift and the Romanian Deadlift.
+The two most common variations are the conventional deadlift and the Romanian Deadlift.
 The Romanian Deadlift puts a much larger emphasis on the hamstrings and glutes, almost isolating them, making it an optimal leg day exercise.

 How to Perform the Deadlift